nomadmtb/mailprime/README.md

 What do I still need to do?
 ---------------------------
-* Build Administrative functionality.
+* DONE!
+Administrative functionality.
-* Build overall-campaign stats page.
+* DONE! overall-campaign stats page.
 * DONE!
 HTML-escape all template parameters in the model's build functions.
 * DONE!
 Create more templates.
 * DONE!
 Create api/action for sample campaign-invitation.